Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ### Configuration connector to broker

-The configurations are persisted in the tenant options of a Cumulocity Tenant and can be manged by the following UI.\
+The configurations are persisted as tenant options in the Cumulocity Tenant and can be manged using the following UI.\
 The table of configured connectors to different brokers can be:
 * deleted
 * enabled / disabled
-* updated
+* updated / copied

 <p align="center">
 <img src="resources/image/Generic_Mapping_Connector_Overview.png"  style="width: 70%;" />
 </p>
 <br/>

 Furthermore, new connectors can be added.
 The UI is shown on the following screenshot.
-In the modal dialog you have to select first the type of connector.
+In the modal dialog you have to first select the type of connector.
 Currently we support the following connectors:
 * MQTT:  supports connections to MQTT version 3.1.1 over websocket and tcp
 * MQTT Service: this connector is a special case of the MQTT connector, to connect to the Cumulocity MQTT Service
 * Kafka: is an initial implementation for connecting to Kafka brokers.
 It is expected that the implementation of the connector has to be adapted to the specific needs of your project.
-This applies to configuration for security, transactions, ...
+This applies to configuration for security, transactions, key and payload serialization ( currently StringSerializer)...

 The configuration properties are dynamically adapted to the configuration parameter for the chosen connector type:

 <p align="center">